nknapp/handlebars-ng/packages/@handlebars-ng/specification/src/spec/06-path-expression/index.md

 Ids with special charactares must be wrapped in `[` and `]`.
 It may than not include a closing `]`.

 [](./id-in-square-brackets.hb-spec.json)

-TODO: Although the documentation states that `"` and `'` are also allowed instead of square brackets, this causes a parse-error.